 We have audited the accompanying consolidated balance sheets of Consolidated Water Co.
-Ltd. (the "Company") as of December 31, 2023 and 2022, the related consolidated statements of income, stockholders' equity and cash flows for each of the two years in the period ended December 31, 2023, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2023, and company and the results of the company as of December 31, 2023, and company and company is conformity with accounting principles generally accepted in the United States of America.
+Ltd. (the "Company") as of December 31, 2024 and 2023, the related consolidated statements of income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2024, in conformity with accounting principles generally accepted in the United States of America.